anirudhagar13/data_mining_notes/day_4.md

 #### Gain Ratio:
 - Gain ratio = Gain_split / split_info (to penalize more number of successors)
+- Split info very high if splititng into many successors that are very large
+- Missclassification error not good a metric for impureity measure

 #### Advantages:
 - Computationally cheap to construct
 - DL and SVM can take a long time, runtime for decision trees is linear once data is sorted
 - Very fast inference time
+- Can automatically weight that attributes, thus don't need to normalise the data
 - Highly interpretable, compared with black box DL models and complicated kernels
 - Robust to noise (low variance) - when overfitting is avoided (using random forest)

+#### Disadvantages:
+- Does not deal with scnearios of interacting attributes, where multiple attributes come together to separate classes from each other.